FuliXiong/Data-and-results-for-the-ILPV_FM/README.md

-Instances, code and results for the Integrated Two-Dimensional Layout, Production Scheduling, and Vehicle Loading Problem in Fixed-Mold Pallet Systems
+Instances, sourcecodes and results for the Joint Two-Dimensional Layout, Production Scheduling, and Vehicle Loading Problem in Fixed-Mold Pallet Systems